 3. Financial boundaries

 A request along the lines of “Hey, can I borrow some money from you?
-You know I’ll pay you back as soon as I can” shouldn’t leave you incapable of saying no. You should only lend your money if you want to, not if you’re fearing retaliation that sounds like “Oh so you don’t trust me?
-Is that how little you care about me?”
+You know I’ll pay you back as soon as I can” shouldn’t leave you incapable of saying no. You should lend money to someone (even if they’re your partner) only if you want to, and not because you fear they’ll lash out and say something like, “Oh so you don’t trust me?” or “Do you value money more than our relationship?”

 Examples of financial boundaries

 Setting material boundaries in relationships, especially the ones involving money, can be hard.
-Here are some examples of boundaries in relationships to help you figure out how to broach the topic of money without it turning into an issue and ace setting one of the trickiest of different types of boundaries between partners:
+Here are some examples of setting personal boundaries relating to money without it letting it become a sore spot in your relationship:

 - “I can’t lend you my car since your name is not on the insurance”